carpentries-incubator/python-testing/index.md

 > ## Prerequisites {.prereq}
 >
-> In this lesson we use a python library called nose.
+> In this lesson we use a python library called py.test.
 > Basic understanding of python variables and functions are a necessary
 > prerequisite.
 > Some previous experience with the shell is expected,